MarcinCzerkas/Portfolio/README.md

 # 👋 Hi, I'm Marcin Czerkas

-I’m a **data enthusiast** passionate about turning raw information into clear insights and practical solutions.
+I’m a **data professional** focused on turning raw information into clear insights and practical business solutions.
+I work hands-on with data — from cleaning and modeling to visualization and automation — always with a strong emphasis on real-world decision-making.
-I enjoy exploring datasets, building dashboards, automating processes, and applying analytical thinking to real business challenges.

-💼 Currently, I’m transitioning my career toward **Data Analytics / Business Intelligence / Business Analytics**, combining my background in the business (risk department) and project management with new technical skills in data.

-I work as a **Quantitative Expert** in the Risk Department at a car leasing company.
-My role is all about protecting the business — I analyze data to spot early warning signs and turn insights into actions that prevent losses.
+💼 I currently work as a **Quantitative Expert** in the **Risk Department** of a car leasing company, where I analyze data to identify early warning signals, validate analytical models, and support actions that help protect the business from financial risk.

+My background combines **business**, **risk**, and **analytics**, supported by strong technical skills in Power BI, SQL, Python, and Excel, and experience working with stakeholders across different functions.

-I speak fluently in **5 languages**: Polish, English, German, Italian and Spanish.
+I am fluent in **five languages**: Polish, English, German, Italian, and Spanish.

 # 🧠 What I work with

 * **Languages & Tools:** SQL (PostgreSQL, Oracle), Python, Excel, Power BI, Power Query M, DAX
-* **Data Workflow:** cleaning, transformation, visualization, building analytical data models
+* **Data Workflow:** cleaning, transformation, data modeling, visualization, dashboard development and maintenance
-* **Areas of interest:** automation, business analysis, data analysis
+* **Focus Areas:** reporting and process automation, business analysis, decision-support analytics

 # 📊 Featured Projects